 Holding the Skicard issued by ski association Swiss-Ski entitles you to a 20% discount on day passes at around 30 Swiss ski resorts.
 The card costs just 6 francs.
 The Skicard can also be added to the Swisspass public transportation card issued by the SBB/CFF and the online registration process is fairly simple.

 Not all Swiss resorts offer the 20% discount to Skicard holders, and many of the big names aren’t eligible.
 But dozens of less famous but equally gratifying resorts like Diavolezza, Crans-Montana, Melchsee-Frutt and Andermatt are eligible.
 If you like to escape the beaten path and test out multiple slopes across the country, there’s no better way to enjoy more skiing for less.

 5. Take advantage of bank benefits

-Some Swiss banks and credit card issuers offer ski discounts to their customers.
-For example Raiffeisen Bank offers its customers discounted day passes (as much as 50% off) at popular ski resorts as part of its Members Plus benefit program.
-Zürcher Kantonalbank customers can use the cross country ski track in Guldenen free of charge.
+Some Swiss banks and credit cards offer ski discounts to their customers.
+For example, Raiffeisen Bank offers its customers discounted day passes (as much as 50% off) at popular ski resorts as part of its Members Plus benefit program.
+Zürcher Kantonalbank customers can use the cross-country ski track in Guldenen free of charge.

 American Express Membership Rewards can be used to pay for online purchases and rentals of ski equipment from Swissrent.
 Cornèrcard credit card users can obtain the èFun card for 5 Swiss francs.
 This card acts as an electronic pass and holders benefit from discounts of up to 20% on daily ski passes at select resorts.